WV-HEDW: History

 In October 1910, Wilhelmina was admitted to the second class of the Amsterdam Football Association (AVB), where it immediately won the championship.
 The following year, it repeated that achievement in the first class, resulting in promotion to the major league of the NVB (Dutch Football Association).
 Because there was already a club called Wilhelmina from Den Bosch playing in the NVB, the Amsterdam Wilhelmina had to change its name.
 Under the new name Wilhelmina Vooruit, the club was placed in the western third class in 1912.
-In the 1914-1915 season, Wilhelmina Vooruit became undefeated champion, one point ahead of Amsterdam's DWS.
+In the 1914–1915 season, Wilhelmina Vooruit became undefeated champion, one point ahead of Amsterdam's DWS.
 Normally, this would have meant promotion to the second class, but due to the war and mobilization, the promotion and relegation rules were suspended for that season.
-“How lucky can you get,” Sajet sighed years later.
+"How lucky can you get," Sajet sighed years later.
 In 1928, Wilhelmina Vooruit was relegated to the fourth class, where it continued to play until World War II.

 Wilhelmina Vooruit quickly made a name for itself because of the grand parties the club organised, with theater and revue performances.
-On the 1st of August 1910 the first issue of the club magazine 'Onze Revue' appeared.
+On 1 August 1910 the first issue of the club magazine 'Onze Revue' appeared.
 "No football club in Amsterdam had its own printed newspaper at the time", Sajet wrote on the occasion of the club's 50th anniversary.
 Another remarkable event was the trip to Germany in 1912.
 Wilhelmina Vooruit played matches in Essen and Elberfeld.
 Association officials and journalists attended the departure of the train to the Ruhr region.
 Wilhelmina Vooruit took the initiative to establish a youth competition.
 A mandatory sports examination was introduced for its own members.
-On the occasion of its first anniversary, the ‘Illustrated Sports Memorial Book’ was published, with a foreword by Pierre de Coubertin (the self-proclaimed founder of the modern Olympic Games).
+On the occasion of its first anniversary, the 'Illustrated Sports Memorial Book' was published, with a foreword by Pierre de Coubertin (the self-proclaimed founder of the modern Olympic Games).
 All these memorable achievements were accomplished by board members who were not yet 21 years old at the time.